oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

 1. Ensure Postman is running on your local computer.

-1. Prepare to import the OCI Credentials file into Postman running on your local computer by using the **Import** button at the top left under *My workspace*.
-The file is named **OCI Credentials.postman_environment.json**.
-(If prompted, replace any previous version of the credentials in your Postman.)
+1. Prepare to import the OCI Credentials file into Postman running on your local computer by clicking the **Import** button at the top left under *My workspace*.

     ![Postman import button](./images/postman-importoci1.png)

-2. In the *Import* dialog, click **files** and select the json file you exported in the previous step. (**OCI Credentials.postman_environment.json**)
+2. In the *Import* dialog, click **files** and select the json file you exported in the previous step (**OCI Credentials.postman_environment.json**).
+If prompted, replace any previous version of the credentials in your Postman.

 3. Set OCI Credentials as the active environment by selecting **Environments**, then **clicking the check** next to *OCI Credentials*.
 (Hover to make the check appear.)